jethornton/flexgui/docs_flex/source/property.rst

 Dynamic Properties
 ==================

-Flex GUI uses a lot Dynamic Properties to cusomize widget behaviour and add more functionality to a widget.
+Flex GUI uses a lot Dynamic Properties to customize widget behavior and add more functionality to a widget.

 To Create a Dynamic Property the first thing you do is select the widget.